adrien-thierry/hmf-training/markdowns/en/communication_en.md

 # Communication

 With protocols and services, computers can discuss together.
-APIs allow developers to communicate more easily with services.
+APIs allows developers to communicate more easily with services.

 # APIs

 API is an acronym for Applications Programming Interface.
 An API is a programming interface that allows you to 'plug in' to an application to exchange data.
-An API is opened and proposed by the program owner.
+An API is proposed and opened by the program owner.
 APIs are used in different areas of digital marketing.

 ## SOAP